clj-commons/etaoin/README.md

 The library supports the following query types and values.

 - `:active` stands for the current active element.
 When opening Google page for example, it focuses the cursor on the main search input.
-So there is not need to click on in manually.
+So there is no need to click on in manually.
 Example:

   ```clojure